linode/docs/docs/guides/tools-reference/tools/view-active-processes-with-procs/index.md

 ![processes sorted by memory use](procs-sort-desc-mem.png)

-Users can personalize the default procs behavior using the `config.toml` file.
+Users can personalize the default procs behavior using a `config.toml` file.
 When procs is first installed, there is no configuration file and the program uses the default settings.
 To modify the behavior on an ongoing basis, create a default `.toml` file and paste in the default configuration.
 Add or modify the columns or change the display or color scheme as required.
 For more information, see the [*procs GitHub site*](https://github.com/dalance/procs#configuration).
 To modify the procs settings, follow these steps.

 1. Create a configuration file for procs at `~/.config/procs/config.toml`.

         mkdir ~/.config/procs
         touch ~/.config/procs/config.toml

-2. Display the default configuration using the `--config` option.
+1. Display the default configuration using the `--config` option.

         procs --config

-3. Copy the output from the beginning of the `[[columns]]` section to the bottom of the file.
+1. Copy the output from the beginning of the `[[columns]]` section to the bottom of the file.

-4. Paste the entirety of the copied text into the new `config.toml` file.
+1. Paste the entirety of the copied text into the new `config.toml` file.

-5. Change or add any formatting as required.
+1. Change or add any formatting as required.
 Sample configuration files can be found on the [*procs GitHub site*](https://github.com/dalance/procs/tree/master/config).
 For example, the following configuration snippet adds the `VmData` field to the configuration.
 Paste this text into the file right before the final separator in the `[[columns]]` section.

     {{< file "~/.config/procs/config.toml" aconf >}}
 [[columns]]